uuosio/rscdk-book/src/inline_action.md

 # Inline Action

 An inline action initiates by contract code.
-Since EOS contract does not support synchronized call to other contracts currently, inline action is the only way contracts can interact with each other.
+Since EOS contracts does not support synchronized call to other contracts currently, inline action is the only way contracts can interact with each other.

 ## Code Example